What is the tax rate?

 The first bill of the year is an estimate, based on one half of the total previous year's tax.
 This tax bill, printed and mailed out around the middle of May, is due on or after July 1st.

 The tax rate is set by the State of New Hampshire Department of Revenue in the fall of each year after which the final bill is printed.

 The final bill is calculated using the new rate multiplied by your property’s assessed value as of April 1st less any payments made on the first bill.
 The final tax bill is printed and mailed in October or November and due thirty days later, but not before December 1st.

 What form of payment do you accept?
 Can I pay my taxes online?

-We accept cash and checks, money orders and cashier checks.
-Effective January 2nd, 2015, we accept credit cards online and at the counter, and ACH, (electronic checks) online.
+We accept cash and personal checks, money orders, and cashier checks.
+Effective January 2nd, 2015, we accept credit cards online, and ACH, (electronic checks) online.
 For ACH and credit card payments, convenience fees will apply.
 Credit cards accepted are Master Card, Visa, Discover, and American Express.
 Please note that the convenience fees are not retained by the Town, but go directly to the third party processor.

 What if my taxes are escrowed by my mortgagee?

 Your bank or mortgage company should instruct you as to whether or not you need to send them a copy of your tax bill.
 It is always best to verify that they have paid your bill each time.